NueGetDone/Lambda-Client-Roblox-Cheat/README.md

 launch on any standard system.

 # 🚀 Features
-## 🎯 Aim Assist
+## 🎯 Aim Assist / Aimbot

-Lambda includes a configurable aim-assist engine allowing users to fine-tune their preferred level of automation.
+Lambda includes a configurable aim-assist engine allowing you to configure the settings to your preferred level of automation.

 You can choose any value between 0.0 and 1.0:

 1.0 — Full lock-on behavior

-0.0 — Zero mouse movement
+0.0 — No mouse movement

-0.1–0.9 — Smooth, controlled, human-like targeting

-This gives you full control over whether you prefer subtle aim smoothing or maximum strength snap-to-target locking.
+0.1–0.9 — Options to make the aimbot not quite lock on, but still assist you.

-##🟦 ESP — Corner Boxes
+## 🟦 ESP — Corner Boxes

-Lambda’s ESP system renders clean, minimalistic corner boxes around visible targets.
-The design focuses on clarity, performance, and readability, ensuring you always maintain instant visual awareness of nearby entities.
+Lambda’s ESP system renders corner boxes around other players, showing you where they are, even behind walls.

-##➤ Tracers
+## ➤ Tracers

-Lambda can draw directional tracers from the center of your screen to on-screen targets.
-This provides immediate directional awareness and helps track positions even in fast-paced scenes or cluttered environments.
+Lambda can draw tracers from the center of your screen to other players, showing you both the direction of enemies around you and their movement.

-##⌨️ Custom Keybinds
+## ⌨️ Custom Keybinds

 Every module in Lambda can be mapped to any key you choose.

-Instant toggles

-Personalized layouts

-Optimized control flow for any playstyle

-No hard-coded restrictions.
-Every feature is fully configurable.

-##🔄 Persistent Process Attachment
+## 🔄 Persistent Process Attachment

-Lambda remains attached to the running sandbox session, even during:
+Lambda remains attached to the running sandbox session, even during teleports and game changes.

-Scene transitions

-World swaps

-Teleports

-Multi-game changes

-Once attached, Lambda stays active and operational until you close it.

-##💾 Persistent Configurations

-Every setting inside Lambda is saved the moment it’s changed.

-One-time setup

-Automatic reload on startup

-No need to rebuild your configuration every session

-Your preferred layout and module settings remain exactly as you left them.

 ##🧩 100% Usermode

 Lambda requires no driver, no kernel access, and no boot-time setup.

-- Benefits include:

-- No elevated permissions

-- No system modification

-- No unstable kernel hooks

-- Clean, external operation

-- Just run the executable and you’re ready to go.
+This means there is no need to setup external drivers or use specific boot modes to run the application.

-##📦 Summary
+## 📦 Feature Summary

-Lambda Client is a fast, external, CLI-based mod client offering:

 - Aim-assist

 - ESP